Tracing

 intermediate_steps

-for a team agent contain a detailed log of every micro agent actions.
+The intermediate_steps for a team agent contain a detailed log of every micro agent actions.
 Each step includes:

-used (if the agent called a tool)runTime
+- tool_stepsused (if the agent called a tool)

-made by the agent (if any)thought
+- apiCallsmade by the agent (if any)

 - Inspector: Review validation feedback or issues detected during or after agent execution.